What is the Churn Rate? How to create effective Churn Surveys

 Calculating the churn rate helps pinpoint the reasons for customer attrition and implement retention strategies.

-• The number of customers you had at the beginning of that time period.
+• The number of customers at the beginning of that period

-• The number of customers you lost or churned over that time period.
+• The number of customers lost during the same period

 Calculating the Churn Rate using the formula

-If your customers do not receive enough support when they encounter an issue or a question, they are more likely to turn to your competitors.
+If users don’t get timely help when they need it, they’ll look for alternatives—no matter how good your product is.
 Brands have to provide excellent customer service not only to new customers but also to loyal ones.

 Brands need to listen carefully to customer feedback and expectations to reduce the churn rate and build better products.

-High churn poses challenges to a company's growth.
-Proactively addressing customer satisfaction is pivotal for maintaining and enhancing company expansion.
+High churn is a core challenge to a product's growth.
+Proactively addressing customer satisfaction is pivotal for maintaining your market position.
 In this context, churn surveys are invaluable.

 Churn surveys help brands prevent churn before users take action by collecting insightful feedback on customer issues.